forcedotcom/code-analyzer/messages/rules-command.md

 # flags.output-file.description

+If you don't specify this flag, the command outputs the rules to only the terminal.
+Use this flag to write the rules to a file; the format of the rules depends on the extension you provide.
+For example, `--output-file rules.csv` creates a comma-separated values file.
+You can specify one of these extensions:

+- .csv
+- .json

+To output the rules to multiple files, specify this flag multiple times.
+For example, `--output-file rules.json --output-file rules.csv` creates both a JSON file and a CSV file.

 If you specify a file within folder, such as `--output-file ./out/rules.json`, the folder must already exist, or you get an error.
 If the file already exists, it's overwritten without prompting.

-If you don't specify this flag, the command outputs the rules to only the terminal.